CodingAvenue/codestop-course-db-in-php/content/PDOStatementExecute/PDOStatementExecute.q.md

 ### Part 2: Knowledge Assessment

-/// type=MS, answer=[2,4,5]
+/// type=MS, answer=[3,4]

 Which statements correctly describe `PDOStatement::bindValue()`?

-- It passes only a variable.

-- It binds a value to a parameter.
+- It replaces a value or variable.

 - It executes a prepared statement.

 - It passes both value and variable.

-- It returns `true` on success and `false` on failure.
+- It binds a value or variable to a parameter.

+- It binds a parameter exclusively to a specified variable.

-/// type=MS, answer=[1,4,5]
+/// type=MS, answer=[1,5]

 Which statements correctly describe `PDOStatement::bindParam()`?

-- It passes only a variable.
+- It binds only a variable.

 - It executes a prepared statement.

 - It passes both value and variable.

+- It binds a value or variable to a parameter.

-- It binds a parameter to a specified variable name.
+- It binds a parameter exclusively to a specified variable.

-- It returns `true` on success and `false` on failure.

 /// type=MS, answer=[1,3,5]